Secret Service agent's gun found in Romney's plane bathroom

-TAMPA, Florida (Reuters) - A Secret Service agent on Republican presidential candidate Mitt Romney’s campaign plane accidentally left a gun in the plane’s bathroom.
+TAMPA, Fla., Aug 29 (Reuters) - A Secret Service agent on Republican presidential candidate Mitt Romney’s campaign plane accidentally left a gun in the plane’s bathroom.

 The gun was discovered in the restroom by a reporter traveling with Romney shortly before he departed the Republican convention in Florida to address the American Legion convention in Indianapolis on Wednesday.